NGO Santé Diabète

 • of national standards and procedures for the management of diabetes at the level of the Ministry of Health

-• other policy documents including diabetes (nutrition, maternal health, etc.)
+• of other policy documents including diabetes (nutrition, maternal health, etc.)

 • of the inclusion of diabetes in the Universal Health Coverage (UHC)

-This program is supported by two main partners: the French Development Agency (AFD) and the World Diabetes Foundation (WDF).
-It also receives support from other national and international partners such as the Auvergne Rhône Alpes region, the City of Grenoble, the Life For A Child program ...
+This programme is supported by two main partners: the World Diabetes Foundation (WDF) and the Helmsley Charitable Trust.
+It also receives support from other international partners such as the Life For A Child program.

 2ND PHASE OF THE PROJECT ON PREVENTION AND MANAGEMENT OF DIABETES/HIV/TB COMORBIDITIES